 - Pairs well with: Black Urfa Chili, Cobanero Chili, Oregano Buds

 "For centuries Nigerians have used indigenously fermented seasonings and condiments to imbue their foods with rich complex flavor.
 Different ethnic groups developed myriad techniques to turn seeds and stems into pungent and powerful pastes and pellets, transforming innocuous ingredients into delicious meals.
-In 1969, Nestle entered the Nigerian market, and the ensuing period has seen artisanal fermented condiments, like Iru, replaced with factory produced soy-based bouillon cubes.
+In 1969, Nestle entered the Nigerian market, and the ensuing period has seen artisanal fermented condiments, like Iru, replaced with factory-produced, soy-based bouillon cubes.

-Iru, fermented locust beans, is a disappearing condiment, a victim of Neo Colonialism.
+"Iru, fermented locust beans, is a disappearing condiment, a victim of Neo Colonialism.
 Disappearing condiments are indigenously produced condiments being displaced from kitchens, dining tables, recipes and dishes by produced products from global brands."

-(Learn more at www.disappearingcondiments.com.)
+Learn more at www.disappearingcondiments.com

 Locust beans grow in long, green pods from the branches of the Parkia biglobosa tree.
-The tree itself fixes nitrogen in the soil, and grains and other crops are often planted around the based of the tree to take advantage of the richer soil and protection from the sun that it provides.
+The tree itself fixes nitrogen in the soil, and grains and other crops are often planted around the base of the tree to take advantage of the richer soil and protection from the sun that it provides.
 The fresh beans are surrounded by a yellow pulp, which is sweet and tart and is an important source of vitamin C. Other parts of the tree, including the bark and leaves, are also used medicinally.

 After the pods are harvested, the inner dry seeds are boiled to soften the hulls, which are then removed by pounding them in a wooden mortar with sand.
-The beans are washed and boiled again, and then packed into a calabash gourd lined with ash, which is wrapped with leaves to ferment for 24–36 hours.
-There are several methods for making finished iru, including a wet preparation and mashing the beans into cakes, but ours is a style called iru woro, sun-dried as loose beans.
+The beans are washed and boiled again, then packed into a calabash gourd lined with ash, which is wrapped with leaves to ferment for 24–36 hours.
+There are several methods for making finished iru, including a wet preparation and mashing the beans into cakes, but ours is a style called iru woro, where they are sun-dried as loose beans.